fcn06/swarm/README.md

 *   **🗣️ Domain Agents (The Specialists):** These are specialized agents, each acting as an expert in a particular domain (e.g., weather forecasting, database queries, customer care).
 They execute specific tasks as directed by the Executor Agent.
 *   **✍️ Planner Agent (The Architect):** This specialized agent is the first part of the "Conductor."
 It focuses on generating detailed, step-by-step execution plans or workflows based on a high-level goal, which are then passed to the Executor Agent.
 *   **🏃 Executor Agent (The Doer):** Completing the "Conductor" role, this agent takes an execution plan from the Planner, carries out the individual tasks by interacting with tools and other agents, and integrates with the LLM-as-a-Judge system for continuous evaluation and potential workflow refinement.
+*   **🏭 Agent Factory (The Spawner):** This component allows for the dynamic, programmatic creation and management of agent instances at runtime, facilitating scalable and adaptive multi-agent systems.
 *   **🔗 Workflow Management Runtime (The Engine):** This flexible core is responsible for defining, validating, and executing multi-agent workflows and plans.
 It is the underlying mechanism leveraged by the Executor Agent to manage the execution of planned tasks.
 *   **🛠️ MCP Runtime (Model Context Protocol) (The Bridge):** This component facilitates seamless agent interaction with external services, tools, and diverse data sources, effectively extending the agents' capabilities to the outside world.
 *   **⚖️ LLM as a Judge (The Evaluator):** An autonomous Large Language Model-based service that critically assesses the performance and outcomes of both individual agent actions and complete workflow executions, providing essential feedback for iterative improvement.